-Aly McKnight has primary responsibility for developing training curriculum and training advocates to participate in the legislative process.
+Aly McKnight has primary responsibility for managing the community engagement team in encouraging advocates to participate in the legislative process.

 Aly earned her BA in public policy and sociology at William Smith College in Geneva, NY in May of 2015.
 Much of her academic and extracurricular time at William Smith focused on social justice through participation in coalition-building, community dialogues, and committees on organizational change.
 Specifically, her work focused on campus activism against sexual violence and community activism for racial justice.
 In 2013, she studied abroad for a semester at the University of Kwazulu-Natal in Pietermaritzburg, South Africa.